 };

-We’re using useEffect to subscribe to the player’s timeupdate event, and logging the currentTime to the console for now.
-The function returned from useEffect is the cleanup method and will remove the event listener when the component unmounts.
+We use useEffect to subscribe to the player's timeupdate event and log currentTime to the console.
+The function returned from useEffect is the cleanup, removing the event listener when the component unmounts.

 Performance

-This will probably work fine on your powerful development machine.
-If only all of our transcript users were so lucky.
-We want this interface running at 60fps on a potato, so we’ll need to think carefully.
+That'll probably work fine on a powerful development machine.
+It will not work on the low-powered devices many of our users have.
+We want this interface running at 60fps on a potato, which means thinking carefully about render cost.

 Modifying styles directly

-• Using refs, find the DOM element corresponding to this word and add properties to its style object to make it stand out.
+The approach: in the timeupdate event handler, find the currently-spoken word by comparing the player's currentTime to each word's startTime and endTime.
+Then use refs to find the DOM element corresponding to that word, and add properties to its style object to make it stand out.

 const Transcript: React.FC<Props> = ({ transcript }) => {